omerfaruktekin13/ThrottlePositionControlwithSimscapeandAUTOSARStandards/README.md

 <p> * Simulink AUTOSAR Blockset </p>

 ## Installation
-> 1. Download WheelsCanCommunication.slx and CANCommunicationPlot.m files.
-> 2. Open the Simulink Model.
-You can use the .m file to plot and compare receiver and transmitter CAN Signals.
+> 1. Download CarModel.slx in the FirsPart folder and observe the effect of the qualifications on the vehicle speed interactively.
+> 2. Download SecondPart folder into your MATLAB path.
+> 3. Be sure that your MATLAB path is chosen SecondPart folder.
+> 4. Open VehicleSystemControl.slx file.
+MATLAB will automatically combine the other Simulink files.
-> 3. You can create your C code using Code Generator to implement it to your hardware.
+> 5. You can create your C++ code using Code Generator to implement it to your hardware.

 ## Open to Development
 Please share your comments and ideas about the project with me.
 Thank you for your time.